NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 Use this API to send messages to citizens via email, SMS, the NHS App or letter.

-Communications Manager provides:
+NHS Notify provides:

 * message templating
 * message routing - via SMS, email, letter and NHS App
 * enrichment of recipient details
 * support for accessible formats and multiple languages

-For more information about this services capabilities, see [Communications Manager Service](https://digital.nhs.uk/services/communications-manager).
+For more information about this services capabilities, see [NHS Notify Service](https://digital.nhs.uk/services/nhs-notify).

 ## Who can use this API

-The Communications Manager service is intended for services involved in direct care.
+The NHS Notify service is intended for services involved in direct care.
 This API can only be used where you have a legal basis to issue communications to citizens.

 ## API status and roadmap